mjbright/intro-containers/labs/scheduling/index.md

 topologyKey: "failure-domain.beta.kubernetes.io/zone"
 ```

-Redeploy and you will see the Pods are scheduled onto all the nodes because our cluster is only in one zone.
+Redeploy and you will see the Pods are scheduled onto one node because each node in our cluster is in a different zone.

 You can also scale replicas to 5
 ```